cdown/sshrc/README.md

 ### Contributing

-If you have a niche similar in spirit to the above tmux and vim configurations (e.g. screen), please consider adding a page to the wiki.
+If you have a niche similar in spirit to the above tmux and vim configurations (e.g. screen, mosh), please consider adding a page to the wiki.

 ## Troubleshooting